 Sixty-five million years ago, a meteorite careened into Earth, leaving a huge crater on the coast of the Yucatan Peninsula.
 The impact is likely responsible for killing off the most of the dinosaurs—along with 75 percent of all species on Earth.
-Scientists are now planning an expedition to drill into the…
+Scientists are now planning an expedition to drill into the middle of the…

 The Messenger spacecraft has photographed some neat craters on Mercury's surface and NASA thinks they look like the cookie monster.
 What kind of magic cookies are you eating, NASA?
 Hmmm, wait.
 I think they are right.